 Municipalities don't have to own a utility to develop renewable energy projects, although they may be limited by laws granting utilities exclusive rights to serve local customers.
-As shown in our recent Public Rooftop Revolution report,
+As shown in our recent Public Rooftop Revolution report, major cities in 25 states could host nearly 5 gigawatts of solar power on municipal property, at minimal cost.99 And there are several other prominent examples of municipal activity on renewable energy.

 In St. Paul, MN, the city partnered with nonprofit organizations and the downtown business district to create a hot water district heating system.
-In the decades since the 1983 demonstration project, the system has grown, incorporated cooling as well as heating, and is now primarily powered by a steam plant fueled with urban wood waste, generating heat and electricity.
-103
+In the decades since the 1983 demonstration project, the system has grown, incorporated cooling as well as heating, and is now primarily powered by a steam plant fueled with urban wood waste, generating heat and electricity.100